Other ways to use Lobbying Intelligence

 https://mcp.mcpbundles.com/bundle/lobbying

-No sign-up required.
+No API key or third-party login required.
 Chat with AI and run live queries instantly.